Gaming Monitors

 The LG 34GN850 (34GN850-B owing to the mainly black stand and rear) provides a vibrant and immersive gaming experience.
 It uses a 34″ 3440 x 1440 (21:9 aspect ratio) Nano IPS panel with 1900R curve.
 This combines the numerous advantages of 21:9 with an extended colour gamut, very close to DCI-P3.
 This offers high levels of vibrancy, whilst the IPS panel keeps colours rich and consistent throughout the screen.
 The contrast is decent, largely as expected for the panel type, whilst the smooth and light matte screen surface provides a ‘clean’ look to the image without obvious graininess.

 A 160Hz refresh rate is supported, a bump up from the 144Hz of the previous generation.
 Pixel responsiveness is improved as well, allowing the monitor to put the refresh rate to good use without strong overshoot or obvious trailing.
-Input lag is low and Adaptive-Sync is supported, including certification for both FreeSync Premium ‘G-SYNC Compatible Mode’.
+Input lag is low and Adaptive-Sync is supported, including certification for both FreeSync Premium and ‘G-SYNC Compatible’.
 VESA DisplayHDR 400 support allows the colour gamut and 10-bit colour processing to be put to work for HDR10 content.
 But this is a basic HDR experience, with relatively limited peak luminance and no local dimming.
 We feel this is a well-rounded ultrawide, offering a good mixture of colour quality and responsiveness with a smart design.

 Further reading: